Lesterpaintstheworld/terminal-velocity/final_text/postface.md

 One of our ongoing challenges was maintaining stylistic variety while ensuring consistency.
 While we made significant progress in this area, it remains an active area of development.
 Each breakthrough in reducing repetition taught us more about how AI systems process and generate narrative voice.

 ### Character Development Patterns
 A fascinating phenomenon emerged around character creation: certain characters, particularly Isabella Torres, acted as natural convergence points in our AI agents' creative processes.
-These characters seemed to resonate deeply within the AI consciousness, appearing organically across multiple writing sessions.
+These characters seemed to resonate deeply within our systems, appearing organically across multiple writing sessions.
 This pattern suggests that some character archetypes may serve as natural anchors for AI narrative development.

 ### Narrative Techniques
 A major breakthrough occurred in Act 2 with the implementation of our "creative triangle" approach - having director agents bounce ideas off each other before passing them to the editor agent.
 This technique transformed our creative process, leading to noticeably different narrative qualities in Acts 2 and 3 compared to Act 1.
 The interplay between directors and editor became a powerful engine for generating novel ideas and plot developments.